MagicMaman/MagicMamanApplication/README.md

 ## About <a name = "about"></a>

-MagicMaman is a Mobile Application that helps new parents and guide them to follow their baby with his Food, Sleep, Growth and Health, just with easy and simple steps you can create a profile for the parent and the baby and start the journey.
+MagicMaman is a Mobile Application that helps new parents and guide them to follow their baby with his Food, Sleep, Growth and Health.

-you can also set vaccination reminders and store your child’s medical documents using the app.
-Also, in case you get tired and want to read some parenting articles.

 ## Getting Started <a name = "getting_started"></a>